djotaku/adventofcode/2015/README.md

 ### Language Specific

 #### Perl
-Day 7 - Because I was using recursion and I had not yet relearned how to do subroutines (Perl functions)
+- Day 7 - Because I was using recursion and I had not yet relearned how to do subroutines (Perl functions)
+- Day 14 - Because I didn't want to bother with classes in Perl

 ## What I learned from Advent of Code 2015